zewelor/bradwii-X4/README.md

  * When the LEDs start to blink during flight it's time to land because the battery is nearly empty.
 With this firmware the LEDs only blink *while* the battery voltage is low, so blinking might be temporary at high throttle.

-Disarm by pressing the lower throttle trim button button again for one second.
+Disarm by pressing the lower throttle trim button again for one second.

+Manual accelerometer calibration:
+ * Quadcopter must be on level surface
+ * Quadcopter must be in "not armed" state
+ * Throttle stick at minimum
+ * Move roll stick 3 times left and right
+ * LEDs blink in circular pattern to indicate calibration process.
+When finished, results are stored in data flash.

 #### Used development environment
  * Kubuntu 14.04 amd64